thiagosnuness/blackjack/README.md

 ## Code Overview

+### `player.py`

+This file contains the `Player` class:

+- **`Player`**: Manages player information, including player names and the cards dealt to each player.
+Provides methods to retrieve player names and update the list of cards held by each player.
+Also includes methods to calculate the score of the player's hand.

 ### `deck.py`

-This file contains the `Player` and `Deck` classes:
+This file contains the `Deck` class:

-- **`Player`**: Manages player information and names.
-- **`Deck`**: Manages the deck of cards and card dealing.
+- **`Deck`**: Represents a deck of cards.
+Manages card values and the dealing of cards.
+Provides methods to draw cards from the deck and deal them to players.

 ### `game.py`

-This file defines the `Game` class, which manages the game flow, including:
+This file defines the `Game` class, which handles the main logic of the Blackjack game:

-- Dealing cards to players
+- Deals initial cards to players
-- Calculating scores
+- Calculates and updates scores based on cards drawn
-- Determining the winner
+- Determines the winner based on the scores
-- Handling user inputs
+- Manages user inputs for drawing additional cards or passing

 ### `main.py`

 This script is the entry point for the game.
-It runs the game and handles user interactions.
+It initializes and runs the game loop, allowing the user to play multiple rounds of Blackjack until they choose to exit.

 ### `art.py`

-Contains ASCII art for the Blackjack logo.
+Contains ASCII art for the Blackjack logo and any other graphical elements used in the game.

 ## Contributing